-MICHIGAN STATE UNIVERSITY EMERGENCY GUIDELINES Active Violence Hazardous Materials the incident is rring near you, secure ace in a safe space e you are.
-Exit the building if advised by Emergency Personnel and seek a safe rally site upwind of the building. you can leave, uate immediately, 1-1-1 if you have mation about the ent.
-Otherwise: SHELTERING IN PLACE: - Plan an escape , leave belongings nd, when safe call 911.
+MICHIGAN STATE UNIVERSITY EMERGENCY GUIDELINES Fire Guidelines Weather Warnings Active Violence Hazardous Materials 1.
+Pull the alarm and call 9-1-1.
+If a weather warning is issued or severe or threatening weather approaches move to a safe shelter area.
+1. If the incident is occurring near you, secure in place in a safe space where you are.
+Exit the building if advised by Emergency Personnel and seek a safe rally site upwind of the building.
+2. Evacuate the building utilizing the nearest safe exit.
+Notification is through: 1.
+Outdoor Warning Sirens or ConnectEd messaging.
+2. If you can leave, evacuate immediately, call 9-1-1 if you have information about the incident.
+Otherwise: SHELTERING IN PLACE: 3.
+Meet at the building's designated rally site: Law School Building (north) Entrance.
+2. Local TV or Radio.
+RUN - Plan an escape route, leave belongings behind, when safe call 911.
 Close and seal all doors and windows.
-Locate an interior lock door, block furniture, turn off silence devices, windows and doors.
-Shut off any room air sources (vents, air conditioners, etc.).
-IT - If in imminent er - act aggressively, oudly, throw/use its as weapons to pacitate attacker.
-3. Remain sheltered in place until advised by emergency personnel it is safe to exit and be prepared to move to a different safe area or evacuate if advised. o t udly, throw/use s as weapons to
+4. Follow the instructions of Emergency Action Team Coordinators, Police, Fire/EMS personnel.
+3. Inside buildings: a public address system, or the Emergency Action Teams.
+HIDE - Locate an interior room - lock door, block with furniture, turn off lights, silence devices, avoid windows and doors.
+2. Shut off any room air sources (vents, air conditioners, etc.).
+Persons with Disabilities: Assist in relocating the person to the nearest safe fire rated stairwell and Inform the nearest emergency responder of their location.
+WEATHER SHELTERS: Indicated on evacuation maps highlighted in yellow.
+Seek an area away from windows, in hallways, or the basement of the building.
+FIGHT - If in imminent danger - act aggressively, yell loudly, throw/use objects as weapons to incapacitate attacker.
+3. Remain sheltered in place until advised by emergency personnel it is safe to exit and be prepared to move to a different safe area or evacuate if advised. · Revised 7/22/13